Get to know Good medical practice 2024

 More detailed guidance

-To help doctors apply Good medical practice 2024, we’ve also refreshed some supporting pieces of guidance.
+To help doctors, physician associates and anaesthesia associates apply Good medical practice 2024, we’ve also refreshed some supporting pieces of guidance.

 The purpose of Good medical practice